ynori7/scottfinlayauthor/README.md

 # Scott Finlay's Author Website
 The author website of Scott Finlay.
 See http://scottfinlayauthor.com/

+This website uses Twitter Bootstrap as the CSS framework and Twig templates in the backend.
+To make the site as fast-loading as possible, there's a PHP script which renders the Twig templates and saves them as plain .html files.
+All CSS and JavaScript files are merged together and minified so that they load quicker.

 ## Adding a Book
 Add a new template to `templates/books/`.
 Extending `templates/books/base.html.twig`.